LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: System design

 {\bf Inter-device.} Finally, we examined the influence of device hardware.
 Even when worn by the same user, different hearable devices introduce variability due to differences in microphone and speaker characteristics in particular sensitivity, and frequency response.
 Similarly, hardware differences in smartphone IMUs result in variability in the measured SCG and GCG waveform.

-To evaluate device-related variability, we recorded ear-based cardiac sounds from three participants, each using five different hearable devices (Fig.~\ref{fig:wearing_devices}), and the SCG and GCG signal across four different smartphones (iPhone 12, Motorola Edge, Google Pixel 7, and Samsung Galaxy S9).
-We show the variation in the physiological signals for one of the participants in Fig.~\ref{fig:cross_device} which illustrates that the ear-based cardiac sounds exhibited substantial differences across devices.
+To evaluate device-related variability, we recorded ear-based cardiac sounds from three participants, each using five different hearable devices (Fig.~\ref{fig:wearing_devices}), and the SCG and GCG signal across four different smartphones (iPhone 12, Motorola Edge, Google Pixel 7, and Samsung Galaxy S9). \rr{We note that these three participants are members of the study team that provided informed written consent prior to any data collection.} We show the variation in the physiological signals for one of the participants in Fig.~\ref{fig:cross_device} which illustrates that the ear-based cardiac sounds exhibited substantial differences across devices.
 We then show the quantitative variation for this inter-device variation averaged across three users and show the Pearson correlation for the ear-based cardiac sounds, SCG, and GCG signal was 0.15 $\pm$ 0.36, 0.22 $\pm$ 0.19, and 0.42 $\pm$ 0.29 respectively (Table~\ref{tab:variability1}), which is lower than the intra-session and inter-session similarities.
 The fiducial point timing variability is also higher, ranging from 12 to 31~ms for the SCG and GCG signals, in comparison to the intra-session variability of 1 to 8~ms (Table~\ref{tab:variability2}).

 \textit{These differences in hardware motivate the need for a device-specific normalization procedure when deploying our method on unseen hardware.
 Without such normalization, the learned transformation between signals may not generalize, since the same underlying cardiac activity may manifest differently across devices.}